caleb531/language-pip/README.md

 Adds syntax highlighting to various Pip-related file types in Atom

+Contributions are greatly appreciated.
+Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.

 ## Installation

 You can install language-pip through the Atom Settings screen, or via the